Diet and Nutrition Tips for Managing Crohn’s Disease with Ayurveda

 1. Regular Routine (Dinacharya):

-– Following a consistent daily routine that includes regular meal times, sleep schedules, and exercise can help maintain balance in the body.
-Consistency is key to managing dosha imbalances.
+Following a consistent daily routine with regular meals, sleep, and exercise helps maintain balance in the body.

 2. Yoga and Pranayama:

-– Practicing yoga and breathing exercises (pranayama) can improve digestion, reduce stress, and enhance overall well-being.
-Gentle yoga poses and deep breathing exercises can help balance Vata and Pitta.
+Gentle yoga poses and breathing exercises improve digestion, reduce stress, and help balance Vata and Pitta.

 3. Meditation and Stress Management: